kazaneza/African-movie-summit/README.md

-I would like to thank Cindy Shin in Behance for the amazing UXgit
+I would like to thank Cindy Shin in Behance for the amazing UX

 <p align="right">(<a href="#readme-top">back to top</a>)</p>